-• Monday from 12:40 to 14:30 on Zoom.
+- Section A: Monday from 16:40 to 18:30 in FASS 1098. - Section B: Tuesday from 13:40 to 14:30 on Zoom.

-• Tuesday from 08:40 to 9:30 on Zoom.

-Logistics for Fall 2020
+Logistics for Fall 2021

-The course will be delivered using Zoom following current SU guidelines.
+The course will be delivered in a hybrid fashion.
+Monday courses will be delivered physically in classroom with live broadcasting.
+Tuesday's class, on the other hand, will be delivered over Zoom.
 In doing so, I will try to replicate as much as possible the classroom experience.
-The course will be delivered synchronously: I will be on Zoom during the same time as the original class schedule.
+The online portion will be delivered synchronously: I will be on Zoom during the same time as the original class schedule.
 Classes will be recorded and will be available on the course website.
-If you encounter any issue, just let me know.
+If you encounter any issue just let me know.